-Join Chris Reilly for an in-depth discussion in this video Rhino interface basics, part of Up and Running with Rhino for Mac.
+Join Chris Reilly for an in-depth discussion in this video Rhino interface basics, part of Learning Rhino for Mac.

 - Lets look a little more in depth at the Rhino 5 for Mac Interface.
 So I've gone ahead and opened up an exercise file, rhino-interface.3dm just so we have a little something to look at as we go through the different components.
 So lets start all the way at the top with the menu bar and here we have all of the different Rhino commands grouped together by function.
 In addition, of course, to the very standard menu items that you will find in any program.
 Things like File New, File Open, Edit, Cut, Copy, Paste, things like that.
 We also have the View menu and this gives us tools for organizing the overall layout of all the different panels, in addition to controlling how we view the geometry of our file in the viewport.